EternityForest/LazyMesh/README.md

 Some implementations may choose to entirely ignore this.

 Ack packets are not repeated or routed or anything, nor are they authenticated.
 Every step of mesh repeating has it's own acknowlegement, from the original sender's perspective, it's fire and forget.

 Like Meshtastic and most others, the protocol is "semi-reliable", there are, like all networks, edge cases causing failure.

 Real reliability must be done at a higher level.

-For every packet, every interested listener and every repeater sends an acknowledge exactly once.
+For every packet, every interested lister to that specific channel sends an channel acknowlege exactly once.

-ACKs never get repeated even if the packet itself is, which makes it possible to approximately know the number of listeners by averaging the ACKs.

-This means that any ACK getting lost will cause the sender to send the message over and over.
-For this reason, we must set a fairly low limit to the number of retries.

-No matter how many responses we typically get, a node should never expect more than 8 channel replies and 4 repeater replies.
-If there are more listeners than this, the protocol becomes semi-reliable.

-If a node has seen more than this number of acknowledgements, it can choose to not send it's own, to avoid congesting the network.
+For every packet on a transport that does not support loopback routing, repeaters send a repeater acknowlege the first time they see a packet.

+For packets on transports that do support loopback, nodes do not need to send the acknowledge, because the repeated packet with the "first copy from this node" flag and the "I'm a repeater for packets like this" flag serves as the acknowledge.

+This lets a node determine how many other repeaters and channel listeners are in the area.

+Nodes may resend a message a few times if they get fewer than expected replies.

 ```